hocbigg/creative-writing/README.md

 [Bird by Bird (Anne Lamott)](https://books.google.com/books?isbn=9780385480017) - not a technical textbook but a candid, funny companion on the psychology and daily practice of writing; read alongside Burroway rather than instead of it.

 [Creative Writing Specialization (Wesleyan University, Coursera)](https://www.coursera.org/specializations/creative-writing) - free to audit; covers similar multi-genre ground to the Burroway text through video lectures and peer workshops, so treat it as an alternative modality rather than an additional requirement.

+## Genre Workshops and Revision

+This phase is the heart of an undergraduate creative writing core: dedicated workshops in the three genres every beginning writer should practice, plus systematic revision technique.
+Fiction and Poetry can be studied concurrently, since both build essential narrative and figurative skills; Creative Nonfiction can follow immediately after or run in parallel.
+Editing and Revision should be applied continuously to whatever you're drafting in the other three subjects, not treated as a separate later stage.

 ### Fiction Writing